noahehall/theBookOfNoah/algorithms.md

       - `bubble sort`
       - `selection sort`
       - `insertion sort`

   - `cubic complexity O(n^3)`
     - operations grow even faster than quadratic because n ow you have multile nested iterations
     - when an algorithm has this order of complexity you need to process a modest amount of data (100k elements)
     - algorithm may run for years
-    - when you have operations that is a poer of hte input it is commont to refer tot he algorithm as `running in polynomial time`
+    - when you have operations that is a power of the input it is common to refer to the algorithm as running in `polynomial` time

   - `exponential complexity O(2^n)`
     - algorithm takes twice the number of previous operations for every new element added
     - when an algorithm has this complexity even small problems may take forever
     - may algoirthms doing exhaustive searches have exponential complexity
     - types
       - `fibonnaci` numbers

   - `factorial complexity O(n!)`
     - a nightmare complexity because of the large number of possible combinations between the elements
     - if your input is 100 objects and an operaton on your computer takes 10^-6 seconds you will need 10^140 years to copmlete the task successfully